Graves’ Disease Overview

-Graves’ disease is named for the doctor who first described it in Ireland—Robert J. Graves.
-He noticed it in a patient in 1835.
+Graves’ disease is named for the doctor—Robert J. Graves—who first described it in a patient in 1835.
 The disease is also referred to as Basedow’s disease—named after a German, Karl Adolph van Basedow, who described the disease in 1840.
 He didn’t know that Graves had described the same disease just a few years earlier.
 The term Basedow’s disease is more commonly used in continental Europe; in the United States, it’s called Graves’ disease.

 Graves’ disease is a type of autoimmune problem that causes the thyroid gland